Crown Worldwide Group

-The Crown Worldwide Group, headquartered in Hong Kong, provides a range of logistics and related services: personal effects transportation and storage from offices in 53 countries.
-Services include international and domestic household goods shipments, global mobility, immigration, departure, destination and setting in services, fine art storage and transportation, hard and soft copy records management and storage, freight forwarding, third-party distribution, wine storage, office fit out and commercial relocation.
+Crown Worldwide Group is a privately owned multinational company headquartered in Hong Kong that provides a range of logistics and related services.

 Company overview

-In 2018, Crown Worldwide Group generated revenue of approximately US$828 million, owned assets of $736 million.
+In 2018, Crown Worldwide Group generated revenue of approximately US$828 million, and owned assets of $736 million.

 Operating more than 8.5 million square feet of warehouse space, one of the company's principal strategies is to continuously invest in new facilities.
 The Group includes: Crown World Mobility, Crown Relocations, Crown Records Management, Crown Fine Art, Crown Logistics, Crown Wine Cellars and the latest addition of Crown Workspace.

 History

 In 1965, American Jim Thompson (then residing in Yokohama, Japan), recognized the need for an international moving service, so established Crown Worldwide Group.
 With $1,000 he established Transport Services International (as it was then known) in Yokohama with one office.

-In 1970, the company expanded into Hong Kong and then into Singapore, Indonesia, Malaysia and other Asia Pacific locations.
-In 1975, Transport Services International became Crown Pacific, and by the early 1980s, was firmly established in Asia.
-As a result of the increased mobility of the global population, further growth and offices were established across America, Australasia, and Europe.
-These developments accompanied a new company name, Crown Worldwide Group.
+In 1970, the company expanded its operations into Hong Kong, followed by Singapore, Indonesia, Malaysia, and other Asia Pacific locations.
+By 1975, Transport Services International rebranded as Crown Pacific, solidifying its presence in Asia.
+In the early 1980s, the increased global mobility led to further expansion across America, Australasia, and Europe.
+These expansions were marked by the renaming of the company to Crown Worldwide Group.